slembcke/debugger.lua/README.md

 Super Simple C API:
 -

 debugger.lua can be easily integrated into an embedded project by including a single .c (and .h) file.
-First, you'll need to run `lua debugger.c.lua`.
-This generates debugger.c by inserting the lua code into a template .c file.
+First, you'll need to run `lua embed/debugger.c.lua`.
+This generates embed/debugger.c by inserting the lua code into a template .c file.

 	int main(int argc, char **argv){
 		lua_State *lua = luaL_newstate();